College Admissions Counseling

 College Counselor

-When she’s not making plans for her next college visit tour, she tends her garden, dotes on her favorite dog, Pretzel, and travels the world-most recently to Antarctica and her new favorite city, Prague!
+When she’s not planning her next college tour, Renee is likely tending to her garden, doting on her favorite dog, Pretzel, and plotting her next travel adventure.

 Education: